About The Role

 - Experience with in-space mechanical assemblies.

-- Knowledgeable in manufacturing processes & continued product development.
+- Knowledgeable in manufacturing processes and continued product development.

 To conform to US Government space technology export regulations, applicants must be a US citizen, lawful permanent resident of the US, protected individual as defined by 8 USC 1324b(a)(3), or eligible to obtain the required authorization from the US Department of State.